neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 #### *function error()*

-function that will be fired when a problem is occured with Neutralino server connectivity.
+A function that will be fired, when a problem occurs with Neutralino server connectivity.